Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/QA.md

 FROM product_information2;
 ```

--- Product_information still has a lot of duplicate rows for product_sku to be a primary key,
--- it still requires a lot of work to filter through all the productnames and productcategory values.
--- Also filtering down the productnames may could cause a loss in information, such as brand names.
--- More time is needed to go through the product_information table before product_sku can be a primary key.
+- Product_information still has a lot of duplicate rows for product_sku to be a primary key, it still requires a lot of work to filter through all the productnames and productcategory values.
+Also filtering down the productnames may could cause a loss in information, such as brand names.
+More time is needed to go through the product_information table before product_sku can be a primary key.

-The order details are removed from product_information are now in the table product_order with product_sku being the primary key.
+- The order details are removed from product_information are now in the table product_order with product_sku being the primary key:
 ```
 WITH product_info AS (
 	SELECT product_sku,